 If you can reduce defects and improve your first-pass yield (the ability to produce a product that meets your requirements in one try without the need for rework), you will be better able to predict the time and resources required to produce a product or service.
-What this equates to is tighter control over your costs, inputs and outputs, allowing for better resource planning, budgeting and forecasting.
+What this equates to is tighter control over your costs, inputs, and outputs, allowing for better resource planning, budgeting, and forecasting.
 More consistent processes provide you with the opportunity to have better insight into costs and margins.

 Always Think About Reducing Waste

-One of the biggest sources of waste is over-production, and that is why we must always strive towards “pull manufacturing” which means producing only what is needed according to demand.
+One of the biggest sources of waste is overproduction, and that is why we must always strive towards “pull manufacturing” which means producing only what is needed according to demand.

 Traditional “push manufacturing”, focuses on producing large batch sizes, using a “build it and they will come” mentality.
-The mindset was that large batches help to break down overhead expenses and reduce the cost of production, however, they also requires a significant amount of inventory to be stocked (Raw Materials, Work in Process Inventory, Finished Goods).
-This excess inventory ties up capital and has direct costs such as land and warehousing, and indirect costs such as handling, storage and shrinkage associated with it.
+The mindset was that large batches help to break down overhead expenses and reduce the cost of production, however, they also require a significant amount of inventory to be stocked (Raw Materials, Work in Process Inventory, Finished Goods).
+This excess inventory ties up capital and has direct costs such as land and warehousing, and indirect costs such as handling, storage, and shrinkage associated with it.
 These costs increase your overhead expenses and reduce your ability to extract maximum value from each sale.
 Reducing the amount of inventory carried will have a significant impact on your bottom line, and it ensures that your dollars aren’t tied up in a non-value producing state.